labue20/Hotel-Management-System/README.md

 # Hotel-Management-System

-This Software is Create and Manage by : Wilfred Labue
+This Software is Created and Manage by : Wilfred Labue